-If you’re asking yourself, “How do business credit cards work?” it’s actually not complicated.
 Managing business expenses is made easier when you know how to use the best business credit cards.
-Like personal cards, you can get a business credit card that offers rewards and benefits like car rental insurance and purchase protection.
-The Chase Ink Business CashSM offers cash-back rewards on everyday expenses as well as 0% APR for the first 12 months.
+You can get a business credit card, such as Chase Ink Business CashSM, that offers rewards, interest-free financing, and benefits like car rental insurance and purchase protection.

 Here are nine things business owners should know about how business credit cards work:

 1. You Need Solid Credit Scores to Qualify

 Before understanding how to use a business credit card or revolving credit, businesses should consider their own personal credit profile.
 This is because most business credit cards require a personal guarantee, and creditors will review your consumer credit file to determine credit eligibility.
 Understanding where you stand can provide insight into what creditors see when they review your credit profile.